 This section of these Terms and Conditions apply to The Ultimate STEM School Trip (school visits to Winchester Science Centre), The Ultimate STEM School Takeout (in-school experiences delivered by Winchester Science Centre) and hire of our Mobile Planetarium.

 We understand the need for flexibility due to the unpredictability of COVID-19, so to help you to book with confidence we are pleased to say:

-- if your booking is unable to go ahead due to COVID-19 you can rearrange or cancel free of charge
+- if your booking is unable to go ahead due to COVID-19 you can rearrange your booking once within six months free of charge

-- to amend your booking more than 48 hours before your visit please email email@example.com
+- to amend your booking before your visit please email email@example.com

 2.1.
 Ultimate STEM School Takeout

 Before you book, please familiarise yourself with the following information and requirements: